2023 Summer Jazz Camp featuring Mark Walker, Latin Jazz drummer/educator

 July 25-30, 2022 – AJW Jazz Camp is back!
 Join us for an unforgettable musical experience stretching your creative music communication skills through the exploration of Jazz Improvisation, in a Covid19 safe learning environment!

-The AJW faculty members are excited to resume the August summer day camp, after taking a break in 2020, due to Corona Virus, after 19 years of fun jazz camps.
-This years In Person camp will continue the AJW’s tradition of connecting grade 7 – adults music students with great faculty; featuring guest artist Mark Walker, internationally acclaimed Latin Jazz drummer and educator & Alaska Master artists John Damberg, Mark Manners, Rick Zelinsky, Cameron Cartland and Bob Andrews.
+The AJW faculty members are excited to hold the AJW Summer 2022 Jazz Camp at UAA.
+This years In-Person camp will continue the AJW’s tradition of connecting grade 7 – adults music students with great faculty; featuring guest artist Mark Walker, internationally acclaimed Latin Jazz drummer and educator & Alaska Master artists John Damberg, Mark Manners, Rick Zelinsky, and Nick Petumenos.
 Students will explore the exciting world of music improvisation over Hot Swing, Blues, Funk and Latin grooves.
 Beginning to advanced level ensembles are offered.
 Classes are held from 9am to 2:30pm Monday – Friday.
 Students will receive 25 hours of instruction in small combo settings of 5-7 members, building their song repertoire, improvisation, music theory, performance, communication and teaming skills.
 The camp concludes with two exciting concerts featuring the AJW Faculty Jazz Ensemble on Friday and the Student Jazz Combos on Saturday nights.
-Classes and concerts will be held at either the UAA Arts Building, Lumen Christi High School or Anchorage Lutheran Church (depending which facility is available).
+Classes and concerts will be held at the UAA Fine Arts Building.

 Tuition is $450 (cash/check) or $465 (credit card).
 Limited Tuition Work Scholarships available.
 Registration deadline is July 11, 2023.